Integralist/integralist.co.uk/content/posts/how-i-use-ai.md

 ### Phase 2: Architecture and Planning

 Once the design survives the grilling phase, it gets structured.
+Everything for a given initiative is co-located under a single directory at `projects/<yyyy-mm-dd-slug>/` (housing the spec, plan, tasks, and ADRs) rather than scattering them across separate `docs/` folders.

-- **`architect`**: Coordinates the transition from concept to concrete artifacts.
+- **`architect`**: Coordinates the transition from concept to concrete artifacts, anchoring domain terminology before planning begins.
-- **`to-spec`**: Generates a formal specification (`docs/specifications/`) with user stories, acceptance criteria, and testing seams.
+- **`to-spec`**: Generates an implementation-ready capability specification (`spec.md`) with user stories, acceptance criteria, and testing seams.
+Living specs stay validated via CI so contracts do not rot.
-- **`project-plan`**: Breaks the spec into vertical implementation slices with explicit `Blocked-by` dependency edges.
+- **`to-plan`**: Breaks the specification into vertical implementation slices (`plan.md`) with explicit `Blocked-by` dependency edges and pull-request groupings.
-- **`tasks`**: Crystallizes the plan into a mechanical, TDD-shaped task list at `docs/tasks/` with exact code and test verification steps.
+- **`to-tasks`**: Compiles a single plan slice just-in-time into a mechanical, TDD-shaped runbook (`tasks.md`) with verbatim code and assertions, avoiding upfront plan decay.

 ### Phase 3: Execution and Quality

-With tasks written, execution is fast and deterministic.
+With tasks compiled, execution is fast and deterministic.

-- **`next-task`**: Reads the task file, executes the current step using TDD, verifies test output, and moves to the next item.
+- **`next-task` & `next-slice`**: `next-task` implements and verifies the next single item in the runbook, while `next-slice` works through an entire vertical plan slice in one go.
-- **`go-conventions` / `go-testing`**: Enforces strict language conventions (table-driven tests, proper error wrapping, no unkeyed struct literals).
+- **`conventions-*` & `go-testing`**: Enforces strict language conventions (`conventions-go`, `conventions-python`, `conventions-sql`, etc.) and testing discipline (table-driven tests, `t.Context()`, bounded waits, public API testing, and zero unkeyed struct literals).
+- **`unslop`**: Strips AI tells, buzzwords, puffery, and robotic cadence from documentation and prose to restore a clean, authentic human voice.
 - **`cleanup`**: Runs a background audit specifically hunting for AI-generated clutter, dead code, and unnecessary abstractions.
 - **`precedent`**: Audits newly written code against existing conventions in the